elmunoz42/sbcc-ev-charging-stations/README.md

 One key difference between these data sources is that the energy department's vehicle population data spans from 2010 to 2023.
 This larger time period allows for a deeper understanding of long term trends.

+### Historical Data From California Department of Energy

 ![image](https://github.com/user-attachments/assets/8d612815-f260-48f8-a3e4-b5b0620df916)

+### Our Scenario Projection Based on the PowerFlex Data Modeling (Base Forecast) and Adjusted Forecast

 ![image](https://github.com/user-attachments/assets/55ad42ee-2526-431a-8f14-cad89ed0e36f)